fkodom/wordle/README.md

 The "maximum splits" method is more accurate, but it's slow when the number of remaining words is large.
 So as a hybrid method:
 * If >128 possible words remain, use **word probability**
 * Otherwise, use **maximum split**

+The `--mode win-percentage` flag uses exhaustive search once the number of remaining words drops below 16.
+It's somewhat of a hack, but you win a slightly higher percentage of games.
+Unless RALPH is your starting word, it's probably too small of a difference to notice.